frc3322/part-management-system/code-docs/README.md

-# Part Management System Documentation
+# Aerie Part Management Documentation

 ## Overview

-The Part Management System is a web-based application for managing manufacturing parts through a workflow system.
+Aerie Part Management is a web-based application for managing manufacturing parts through a workflow system.
 It supports the complete lifecycle of parts from initial design review through CNC machining, hand fabrication, and completion tracking.

 ## Architecture